 CLOSE SEARCH

-Gardening can be a critical tool in protecting employers business interests when employees leave.
+Garden leave can be a critical tool in protecting employers business interests when employees leave.
 Our team regularly advises both employers and employees on gardening leave provisions and disputes.

-During this period, employees :-
+During garden leave employees :-

 Cannot start new employment